ibpsa/project1-boptest/README.md

-# IBPSA Project 1 - BOPTEST
+# Building Optimization Performance Tests (BOPTEST)

 [![Build Status](https://travis-ci.com/ibpsa/project1-boptest.svg?branch=master)](https://travis-ci.com/ibpsa/project1-boptest)

-Building Optimization Performance Tests

-Visit the [BOPTEST Home Page](https://ibpsa.github.io/project1-boptest/) for more information about the project, software, and documentation.

-This repository contains code for the Building Optimization Performance Test framework (BOPTEST) that is being developed as part of the [IBPSA Project 2](https://ibpsa.github.io/project1-boptest/ibpsa/index.html) and was previously developed as part of the [IBPSA Project 1](https://ibpsa.github.io/project1/).
+This repository contains code for the BOPTEST framework that is being developed as part of the [IBPSA Project 2](https://ibpsa.github.io/project1-boptest/ibpsa/index.html) and was previously developed as part of the [IBPSA Project 1](https://ibpsa.github.io/project1/).

+Visit the [BOPTEST Home Page](https://ibpsa.github.io/project1-boptest/) for more information about the project, software, documentation, and [tutorials](https://ibpsa.github.io/project1-boptest/training/index.html).

 ## Structure